doanvalerie/pokemini-website/docs/implementation.md

 10. `should_fight`: true if the user is within the 10-meter activation radius of the Pokémon; false otherwise.
 (INIT to false)
 11. `local_hearts`: the number of hearts the current user has.
 (INIT to 4)
 12. `enemy_hearts`: the number of hearts the nearest Pokémon has.
 (INIT to 4)
-13. `collection`: an array of Pokémon the user has collected; each Pokémon is represented as a struct that stores the Pokémon UUID and type.
+13. `collection`: an array of Pokémon that the user has collected; each Pokémon is represented as a struct that stores the Pokémon UUID and type.
 (INIT to {0})
 14. `collection_length`: the number of Pokémon in the user's collection.
 (INIT to 0)

 In regards to `state.state_type`, there are four possible states in which